palacaze/sigslot/readme.md

 The main goal was to replace Boost.Signals2.

+Apart from the usual features, it offers

+- Thread safety,
-Apart from the usual features, it offers thread safety, object lifetime tracking for automatic slot disconnection (extensible through ADL), Boost.Signals2 style RAII connection management, reasonable performance and a simple and straightforward implementation.
+- Object lifetime tracking for automatic slot disconnection (extensible through ADL),
+- RAII connection management,
+- Slot groups to enforce slots execution order,
+- Reasonable performance. and a simple and straightforward implementation.

-Sigslot is unit-tested, should be reliable and stable enough to replace Boost Signals2.
-The tests run cleanly under both address and thread sanitizers.
+Sigslot is unit-tested and should be reliable and stable enough to replace Boost Signals2.

+The tests run cleanly under the address, thread and undefined behaviour sanitizers.

 Many implementations allow signal return types, Sigslot does not because I have no use for them.
-Although it would be a simple enough feature to add, it would most certainly double the source code as per the need of void return type specializations everywhere.
 If I can be convinced of otherwise I may change my mind later on.

 ## Installation

 No compilation or installation is required, just include `sigslot/signal.hpp` and use it.
 Sigslot currently depends on a C++14 compliant compiler, but if need arises it may be retrofitted to C++11.
-It is known to work with Clang 4.0 and Gcc 5.0+.
+It is known to work with Clang 4.0 and Gcc 5.0+ compilers on GNU Linux, and MSVC, Clang-cl and MinGW on Windows.

-A CMake build file is supplied for installation purpose and generating a CMake import module.
+A CMake list file is supplied for installation purpose and generating a CMake import module.
 It is also required for examples and tests, which optionally depend on Qt5 and Boost for adapters unit tests.

 A configuration option `SIGSLOT_REDUCE_COMPILE_TIME` is available at configuration time.
 When activated, it attempts to reduce code bloat by avoiding heavy template instantiations resulting from calls to `std::make_shared`.
 This option is off by default, but can be activated for those who wish to favor code size and compilation time at the expanse of slightly less efficient code.

 Installation may be done using the following instructions from the root directory: